Metadata macro

 Configuring the macro

 Most items commit as soon as you pick them.
 Five carry their own settings panel, indicated by a gear icon on hover.
 Variable value asks for a workflow variable name.
+Workflow metadata value asks for a workflow metadata field name.
 Date status reached and Date status approval ask for one or more state names and whether to take the first or last occurrence; the approval variant also asks whether to count approvals or rejections.
 Expiration date asks whether to read the current state or a specific named one.
-Publish link has no settings but behaves directionally — on a source page it links to the published copy, on the published copy it links back.
+Publish link has no settings but behaves directionally: on a source page it links to the published copy, and on the published copy it links back.

 Every item except Publish link offers a Base value on original page toggle.
 On (default), the macro reads from the source page and its workflow at the time of publishing, falling back to the current page when no link exists.
 Off, the relationship reverses.
 This matters mostly for publish-flow workflows where a draft is mirrored to a published space.